janaiscoding/letterboxd-clone/README.md

 ## Project Details & Description

-- useParams in React Router for deplaying individual movie pages
-- Create user
-- Show Popular movies
-- Display individual page for movie
-- Create add to favourite button (using database to store data on each user)
+- To be completed

 # Built with

 ## Technologies

-- React
+- ReactJs, Javascript
-- CSS3
+- CSS3, TailwindCSS
 - HTML5

 ## Tools Used